No bonuses for white-collar Boeing employees this year

 The internal message makes clear that the Annual Incentive Plan (AIP) that applies to executives will be equally zeroed out.
 However, for Boeing’s top executives that plan provides just a small part of their overall bonus.

-This long-term incentive plan will be reduced by the financial hit from the MAX grounding and by the cut to Boeing’s share price, which has lost a fifth of its value since March.
+This incentive plan will be reduced by the financial hit from the MAX grounding and by the cut to Boeing’s share price, which has lost a fifth of its value since March.
 But because of the way the incentive plan is structured, it will take up to three years for the full reduction to work through the system.

-For this year, Boeing’s leaders will still receive bonuses under the long-term plan, even as their employees get zero.
+For this year, Boeing’s leaders will still receive bonuses under the long-term plan, even as their employees get nothing.

 Boeing Machinists earn bonuses under a separate incentive plan that assesses their performance based on measures of quality, productivity and safety.
 The Machinists have continued to build 737 MAXs even though they cannot be delivered and so it’s unclear how their bonuses will be affected by the financial hit to the company.

-Connie Keliher, spokeswoman for the International Association of Machinists union said Boeing has declined to release numbers on the quality, productivity and safety metrics while the MAX crisis continues.
+Connie Keliher, spokeswoman for the International Association of Machinists union, said Boeing has declined to release numbers on quality, productivity and safety metrics while the MAX crisis continues.
 She said the final figure for the IAM incentive plan is always determined in January based on the full-year performance.

 Ray Goforth, executive director of Boeing’s engineering union, the Society of Professional Engineering Employees in Aerospace (SPEEA), declined to comment.